ksheumaker/homeassistant-apsystems_ecur/README.md

 # Home-Assistant APsystems ECU Integration
 This is a custom component for [Home-Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.

 Note: This integration was initially written for the older ECU-R (2160xxxxxxxx series) and is fully compatible with the ECU-B. For later ECU-R models (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) and ECU-C owners, usage of this integration results in ECU outage over time.
-You can use the automation which is described below to automatically reboot the ECU.
+You can then use the automation which is described below to automatically reboot the ECU if it fails.
+Unfortunately this is a firmware issue which can't be solved by the integration.

 ## Background & acknowledgement
 This integration queries the ECU with a set interval for new data.
 This was done without a public API, and by listening to and interpreting the protocol the APSystems ECU phone app (ECUapp) uses when setting up the PV array.
 This couldn't have been done without the hardwork of @checking12 and @HAEdwin on the home assistant forum, and all the other people from this forum (https://gathering.tweakers.net/forum/list_messages/2032302/1).
 Thanks goes out to @12christiaan for providing an automated solution to reset the ECU-C and ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) models.

 ## Prerequisites
 You own an APSystems ECU and any combination of YC600, YC1000, DS3 or QS1/QS1A inverter.
 Your ECU is connected to your LAN, correctly configured and Home Assistant has free access to it.
+You also have HACS installed in Home Assistant.
 Connection method (ethernet or WiFi) depends on your ECU model, follow the table below.
 Connection | ECU Model | Reboot Automation Needed
 --- | --- | ---